 Memorable Manitobans: Thomas William Morton (1862-1945)

-He came to Winnipeg in 1919 to assist in the newly-formed Roman Catholic Archdiocese of Winnipeg and in the following year became rector of St. Mary’s, staying in that position until his retirement in 1934.
+He came to Winnipeg in 1919 to assist in the newly-formed Archdiocese of Winnipeg and in the following year became Rector of St. Mary’s Cathedral, staying in that position until his retirement in 1934.
 In 1920, he founded Camp Morton, five miles north of Gimli, as a summer resort for Catholic children.
 He served as President of the Winnipeg Branch of the Royal Astronomical Society of Canada.

-He died at Winnipeg on 25 June 1945 and was buried in St. Mary’s Cemetery.
+He died at Winnipeg on 25 June 1945 and was buried in the St. Mary’s Catholic Cemetery.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 “Father Morton’s life service ends”, Winnipeg Free Press, 26 June 1945, page 1.

 This page was prepared by Gordon Goldsborough.